ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.6.11 =
+* Added two options to link image display.
+Can now link to dedicated page or not link to any page

 = 6.6.10 =
 * Added ability to set label of user vote button
 * Fixed bugs with user voting system